 Authors: R. F. Naczi, S. A. Mori, M. Rothman, C. Corolla Matos & J. Jiang

-This checklist is based on collections made for this project on numerous collecting trips but even then there are still many species that have not been documented to occur in the Preserve.
+This checklist is based on collections made for this project on numerous collecting trips but we expect more species to be discovered in the future..
 Use the "Specimens" link in the banner for making searches for specimens.
 This link will enable accessing collections of a specific collector, a given species, from a certain trail, gathered in June, etc. Specimen vouchers of the species inventoried are archived in the Steere Herbarium of The New York Botanical Garden.

 Some plant families have been placed in other families.
 For example, the Aceraceae are now part of the Sapindaceae, the Nyssaceae are moved to the Cornaceae, and Tiliaceae have been placed in the Malvaceae.
 Consult Stevens (2001 onward) for information about family changes by the Angiosperm Phylogeny Group (APG).
-The APG website is listed in our Literature page which is linked to under "Resources." on this page.
-An easier way is to ask Google what family does the genus Acer belong to?
+The APG website is listed in our Literature page which is linked under "Resources" on this page.
+An easier way is to ask Google what family does a genus such as Acer belong to?
 Changing the classification of a taxon requires a great deal of work.
 Some taxa have been updated while others have not yet been updated to the APG system.

 If you know the common name of a plant you can click on "Checklist by Common Name" and all specimens of species with that common name will be accessed for you to compare with the plant you want to identify.